 Example 8: I want to buy a car from Jay Austin Motors.
-Of all the cars on the lot, 89 cars have power windows, 100 have moonroofs, and 74 have CD changers.
-32 cars have both power windows and CD changers, 40 have both a moon roof and a CD changer, and 53 have a moonroof and power windows.
-12 cars have all three features, and 21 cars are base models with none of the features.
+Of all the cars on the lot, 89 cars have navigation systems, 100 have touch-screen controls, and 74 have blind spot alert systems.
+32 cars have both navigation systems and blind spot alert, 40 have both a touch screen and a blind spot alert system, and 53 have a touch screen and a navigation system.
+Twelve cars have all three features, and 21 cars are base models with none of these features.

-I passionately dislike power windows, but I would like a moonroof and a CD changer.
+I strongly dislike having a touch screen, but I would like a navigation system and a blind spot alert system.
 How many cars do I have to choose from?